juek/ExpandableEditor/README.md

-# Expandable Editor Admin UI plugin for Typesetter CMS - Archived #
+# Archived: Expandable Editor Admin UI plugin for Typesetter CMS #

 ## Obsolete as of Typesetter 5.2 ##